-There are two main types of hearing aid, those that sit behind the ear and those that are fitted inside the ear.
+There are many different styles of digital hearing aids suitable for all types of hearing loss, and the two main types of hearing aids are those that sit behind the ear, and those that are fitted inside the ear.

 As you can guess from the name, behind the ear models sit exactly where it suggests - behind the ear.
 Like RIC hearing aids, they come with a thin wire that sits within the ear.
 However, unlike the RIC, the amplifier sits in the case behind the ear and sound travels through the wire into the ear.
 They're great for people who have limited dexterity.